BonnierNews/flappy-wasp-game/README.md

 }
 ```

+---

 ### 1.6. **Draw background**

 - The most important **p5.js** method for drawing is the `draw()` method!
 [Read documentation here](https://p5js.org/reference/#/p5/draw).
-- If you don't add any code for drawing here, nothing will show.
+- If we don't add our `background.show()` here, nothing will show, so let's add it!
-- Let's add our `background.show()` method.
-- We should now see a background image on our canvas!

 **`index.js`**